CODE OF CIVIL PROCEDURE IN THE PITCAIRN ISLANDS

 Process service in Pitcairn must notify a party (such as a defendant), the court, or an administrative body of a first legal action so that the party or body may take appropriate action in response to the action before the court, body, or other tribunals.

 Undisputed Legal ensures that we are well aware of the specifications of service in the Pitcairn Islands.
-Service is possible through the postal system, diplomatic/consular agents, courts, government officials, and other competent persons in accordance with the Hague Service Convention.
+Service is possible through the postal system, diplomatic/consular agents, courts, government officials, and other competent persons by the Hague Service Convention.
 Each member state must use the Central Agency (Article 5) to issue documents.
 The Central Agency's services typically take four to twelve months to complete.
 If, after six months, the plaintiffs still have not received a certificate of service or delivery from the Central Agency, they still have recourse under the treaty.
 After sufficient time, the Court may now issue its ruling.
 In urgent instances, the court may issue a temporary injunction or protective order before the six-month time has elapsed.

 The person's address to be served is known if a judicial or extrajudicial document must be conveyed from one Contracting Party to another.
 The Convention will apply if the matter is civil or commercial and the document being served is civil.
-This means that the Convention's prescribed routes for transmission must be used if the aforementioned requirements are met.
+This means that the Convention's prescribed routes for transmission must be used if the requirements above are met.

 OUR PROCESS